pingcap/docs-dm/en/error-handling.md

 5. Restart the DM-worker.

-For binlog replication processing units, manually recover replication using the following solution:
+For binlog replication processing units, manually recover migration using the following solution:

 1. Identify in the upstream that the size of the corresponding binlog file has exceeded 4GB when the error occurs.

-2. Stop the replication task using `stop-task`.
+2. Stop the migration task using `stop-task`.

-3. Update the `binlog_name` in the global checkpoints and in each table checkpoint of the downstream `dm_meta` database to the name of the binlog file in error; update `binlog_pos` to a valid position value for which replication has completed, for example, 4.
+3. Update the `binlog_name` in the global checkpoints and in each table checkpoint of the downstream `dm_meta` database to the name of the binlog file in error; update `binlog_pos` to a valid position value for which migration has completed, for example, 4.

     Example: the name of the task in error is `dm_test`, the corresponding s`source-id` is `replica-1`, and the corresponding binlog file is `mysql-bin|000001.004451`.
 Execute the following command: